plblum/jivs/docs/Learning.md

     <button>Submit</button>
 </form>
 ```
-This code initializes a ValidationManager and sets up the `onValidationStateChanged callback`.
-It should be invoked once and the ValidationManager instance should be accessible to the rest of this form's code.
+This code initializes a ValueHostsManager and sets up the `onValidationStateChanged callback`.
+It should be invoked once and the ValueHostsManager instance should be accessible to the rest of this form's code.

 ```ts
 let services = createJivsServices('en-US');